You can manually block AI crawlers on your site by adding rules to your robots.txt file.

 I'm using the Raptive Ads WordPress plugin—why do I need to manually update my robots.txt file?

-The Raptive Ads WordPress plugin is able to automatically update robots.txt entries for sites with a virtual robots.txt file, which is generated when requested.
+The Raptive Ads WordPress plugin can automatically update robots.txt entries for sites with a virtual robots.txt file, which is generated upon request.
 If your site has a physical robots.txt file, you’ll need to add the entries manually.

 How to add robots.txt entries with Yoast